 I’m constantly having to tell myself ‘no’ in stores because I want to purchase a new duvet cover set.
 Because really why does one bed need so many?!
 Just yesterday I had to tell myself to put a whole range of beautiful brushed cotton sheets and throws back because I couldn’t justify spending £50 on it.
 Especially because I already have around 8 covers at home.
 But I will always make the point to switch to my brushed or flannel bed sheets when the temperature drops.
-I like to chose a set containing lots of browns, yellows and oranges, or something patterned with a woodland-like design.
-Currently we have on our hedgehog and fox brushed cotton sheets from ASDA’s last years collection.
+I like to choose a set containing lots of browns, yellows and oranges, or something patterned with a woodland-like design.
+Currently, we have on our hedgehog and fox brushed cotton sheets from ASDA’s last year’s collection.

 BRING THE OUTSIDE IN

 Go collect some of the natural free decorative items that you can find on the forest floor!
 Conkers, pinecones, dried leaves and even twigs can help create little displays.
 Add a couple of collections to different rooms in the house to give that earthy-vibe.
-You could even put these all into a clear vase to flaunt on a windowsill or counter top.
+You could even put these all into a clear vase to flaunt on a windowsill or countertop.
 One piece of advice I must give though is ALWAYS CHECK FOR BUGS!

 STOCK UP ON CANDLES AND WAX MELTS